dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 I will want a folder in the layout folder that holds ejs partials.
 I will then use these parts in one or more *.ejs file templates including maybe the layout where needed.

+here is the ejs for the partial that I am uisng to display all posts excerpts placed at layout/_parts/posts_excerpts.ejs

 ```ejs
 <!-- write all posts -->
 <% if(page.posts){ %>